torvalds/linux/Documentation/core-api/workqueue.rst

 subsystems and drivers queue work items on and the backend mechanism which manages worker-pools and processes the queued work items.

-There are two worker-pools, one for normal work items and the other for high priority ones, for each possible CPU and some extra worker-pools to serve work items queued on unbound workqueues - the number of these backing pools is dynamic.
+There are two worker-pools, one for analrmal work items and the other for high priority ones, for each possible CPU and some extra worker-pools to serve work items queued on unbound workqueues - the number of these backing pools is dynamic.